Bireswar Vivekananda

 Bireswar Vivekananda is a 1964 Indian Bengali-language biographical film about the Indian Hindu religious leader, Swami Vivekananda.
 The film was directed by Madhu Bose.
 The film was made under the banner of Sebak Chitra Pratisthan.
-Anil Bagchi was music composer of this film.
-Amaresh Das played the main character Swami Vivekananda and Gurudas Bandyopadhyay played the character Ramakrishna.
+Anil Bagchi was the music composer of this film.
+Amaresh Das played the main character and Swami Vivekananda and Gurudas Bandyopadhyay played the character Ramakrishna.